gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 - fight to keep work in progress small, so we can respond quickly when priorities change
 - continuous improvement is important

 #### Agile Principles 1-4 from a Buiness Analyst perspective

+1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+- BAs facilitate the dialogue that helps the product owner prioritise what the team builds
+- BBAs support continuous delivery by facilitating the breaking down of functionality into small pieces of value (No one else provides this perspective - Business leaders see large chunks of functionality and the technical team focuses on technical components and technical layers)
+- advocate for the users and customers by identifying small increments of value that users can see and experience

+2. Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.
+- facilitate the team in discovering emerging thoughts and ideas that will make the product more valuable
+- external market changes and feedback from customers continuously influence the product and BAs help incorporate this feedback into the product backlog and priorities
+- changing requirements mean the product is getting better than previously imagined

+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+- BAs are key to helping customers and business leaders realise the intended benefits of a product sooner
+- BAs slice work into small increments of value and help the team analyse business value, technical dependencies, and technical debt
+- BAs are a critical player in facilitating the needed dialogue on the team to not only ensure the software works but that it's also valuable

+4. Business people and developers must work together daily throughout the project.
+- BAs are engaged and available to the team on a daily basis.
+They facilitate continuous conversations throughout the day using high impact collaboration and communication that results in rapid learning and fast decision making
+- requirements and documentation are kept lightweight.
+The focus is on dialogue rather than cranking up documents

 #### Agile Principles 5-8 from a Buiness Analyst perspective

+5. Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.

+6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+7. Working software is the primary measure of progress.

+8. Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 #### Agile Principles 9-12 from a Buiness Analyst perspective

+9. Continuous attention to technical excellence and good design enhances agility.

+10. Simplicity - the art of maximising the amount of work not done - is essential.

+11. The best architectures, requirements, and designs emerge from self-organizing teams.

+12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 ### Agile Point of View
 #### The Business Analyst point of view on the Agile team